coderversity/django-crash/README.md

 ## Other Commands

+To create a new Django project:
+`django-admin startproject project_name`

+To create a new Django app (you can create multiple apps in a project):
+`python manage.py startapp app_name`

 To build or update database tables and fields for new or updated models (models.py):
 `python manage.py makemigrations` then run `python manage.py migrate`